tux-evse/afb-mqtt-ext/README.md

 This key allows one to specify which mapping between AFB and MQTT is done.

-The only only supported so far is `topic-pair`.
+The only type supported so far is `topic-pair`.
 With this type of mapping, all requests are sent on a given MQTT topic and all responses are also expected on a specific MQTT topic.
 The correlation between requests and responses are made by extracting data from JSON messages.

 *Default value*: `topic-pair`